PC-Talk: Precise Facial Animation Control for Audio-Driven Talking Face Generation: Experiments

 \subsection{Evaluation on Lip-Audio Alignment}

-\textbf{Matric.} We evaluate lip-audio alignment quality across three dimensions: lip synchronization, image quality, and temporal consistency.
-For lip synchronization, we measure Lip Sync Error Confidence (LSE-C) and Lip Sync Error Distance (LSE-D) to quantify the alignment between lips and audio.
-These two matrices are calculated through a SyncNet \cite{Chung_2016_syncnet} which is trained on a large wild dataset.
-Image quality is assessed using the FID \cite{Seitzer2020FID} as a full-reference metric and NIQE \cite{mittal2012making} for no-reference evaluation.
-Temporal consistency is measured via the FVD \cite{unterthiner2019fvd} to evaluate the stability of generated videos.

-\textbf{Quantitative Results.} As shown in Tab. \ref{tab:compare_all}, our method achieves state-of-the-art performance across most evaluated dimensions in both HDTF and MEAD-Neutral datasets.
-For lip synchronization, our approach outperforms other baselines, achieving an LSE-C score of up to 9.0 with video input and 9.3 with image input in HDTF—a remarkable result that even surpasses Wav2Lip \cite{prajwal2020lip}, a method specifically designed for lip synchronization.
-In terms of image quality, our method also ranks high, benefiting from the robust framework of implicit keypoints inherited from LivePortrait \cite{guo2024liveportrait}.
+\textbf{Quantitative Results.} As shown in Tab.~\ref{tab:compare_all}, our method achieves state-of-the-art performance across most evaluated dimensions in both HDTF and MEAD-Neutral datasets.
+For lip synchronization, our approach outperforms other baselines, achieving an LSE-C score of up to 9.03 with video input and 9.37 with image input in HDTF—a remarkable result that even surpasses Wav2Lip~\cite{prajwal2020lip} and LatentSync~\cite{li2024latentsync} which specifically designed for lip synchronization.
+In terms of image quality, our method also ranks high as the implicit keypoint renderer is well trained.
 As for temporal consistency, our method excels as well, thanks to the auto-regressive model and overlapping window during inference.
-Note that we still achieve state-of-the-art performance without the data augmentation.

-\textbf{Qualitative Results.} As shown in Fig. \ref{fig:compare_all}, our method demonstrates superior performance compared to other methods.
+\textbf{Qualitative Results.} As shown in Fig.~\ref{fig:compare_all}, our method demonstrates superior performance compared to other methods.
 In terms of lip synchronization, our approach achieves more precise lip shapes, whereas other methods frequently produce misaligned lip shapes compared to the ground truth.
 Regarding image quality, other methods suffer from teeth blurring and identity inconsistencies, while our method consistently delivers high-quality results.
 These findings underscore the effectiveness of our LAC module.